Pistos/Ruby-DB-Benchmark/README.md

     The difference (-13.5%) IS statistically significant.

-This means that the results permit us to conclude that the second DB library performs the benchable function 13.5% better than the first DB library.
+This means that the results permit us to conclude that the second DB library performs the benchable function 13.5% faster than the first DB library.

 ### Example 2